Tips and recommendations for healthy travel to top destinations

 There are two options for vaccination against these diseases:Diphtheria and Tetanus (Td) vaccine and Diphtheria, Tetanus and Pertussis (Tdap - Adacel) vaccine.
 Age and immunization history govern which is right for you and when you need them.
 Be sure to discuss the options with your Passport Health Travel Medicine Specialist.

 The CDC recommends individuals, especially travelers, receive a TDaP booster vaccination every five to ten years.

-So, if you are asking yourself, "What travel shots and vaccinations do I need?" or "Where do I get the Td and Tdap Vaccines?“call 888-499-PASS (7277) or find the Passport Health travel medicine clinic nearest you.
+So, if you are asking yourself, "What travel shots and vaccinations do I need?" or "Where do I get the Td and Tdap Vaccines?" schedule an appointment with your local Passport Health travel medicine clinic.